aishatpopoola/Todo-api/README.md

 - User logout feature

 ### Todo Feature
-- Create a Todo
+- Create a Book
-- Get the lists of all Todos by a user
+- Get the lists of all Books by a user
-- Get a single Todo
+- Get a single Book
-- Update A Todo
+- Update A Book
-- Delete A todo
+- Delete A Book

 ## Base APi Endpoint